Resampling schemes in population annealing: Numerical and theoretical results: Algorithm

 \subsection{Resampling methods}

 We now turn specifically to the resampling procedure of step~\ref{item:pa_resample} in the algorithm.
-It is a random process that is geared towards removing the imbalance among the replica weights computed in step \ref{item:pa_calcWeights} that are a consequence of the variation in configurational energy.
-Equation~\eqref{equ:tau} only determines the expected number of copies, i.e., if $r_k^{(i)}$ is the number of copies made of replica $k$ at temperature step $i$ we demand that
+It is a random process that is geared toward removing the imbalance among the replica weights computed in step \ref{item:pa_calcWeights} which is a consequence of the variation in configurational energy.
+Equation~\eqref{equ:tau} only determines the expected number of copies, i.e., if $r_k^{(i)}$ is the number of copies made of replica $k$ at temperature step $i$, then we demand that

 One hence has a wide freedom in choosing the distribution of $r_1^{(i)},\ldots,r_{R_i}^{(i)}$ as only its first moment is fixed.
-In total, the $R_i$ configurations are resampled into $R_{i+1} = \sum_{k=1}^{R_i} r_k^{(i)}$ replicas~\footnote{Furthermore, instead of restricting the pool of configurations from which to resample from to the ones obtained after all equilibration steps, one can extend the pool by the configurations sampled during the equilibration~\cite{Rose2019,Amey2021}.} such that on average each replica~$k$ is copied $\tau_k$ many times and where $R_{i+1}$ itself may differ from the target population size $R$.
+In total, the $R_i$ configurations are resampled into $R_{i+1} = \sum_{k=1}^{R_i} r_k^{(i)}$ replicas~\footnote{Furthermore, instead of restricting the pool of configurations from which to resample to the ones obtained after all equilibration steps, one can extend the pool by the configurations sampled during the equilibration~\cite{Rose2019,Amey2021}.} such that on average each replica~$k$ is copied $\tau_k$ many times; as a result, $R_{i+1}$ may differ from the target population size $R$.
 In fact, we will distinguish between methods that preserve a constant population size throughout and those which have a fluctuating population size.
 On distributed architectures the former may be desirable as they allow to guarantee that every compute node has the same number of replicas.
 The (resampled) $R_{i+1}$ configurations then carry equal weights $W_k^{(i+1)} = 1$.
 In the following we will first discuss the methods with fixed and then the ones with fluctuating population size.
 Note that some of the methods with constant population size we discuss here have been studied previously in the context of particle filtering~\cite{Cappe2005}.

 For \emph{fixed population size} the distribution $P(r^{(i)}_1,\ldots,r^{(i)}_{R_i})$ does not factorize and hence the set $\{r_k\}$ has to be drawn at once.
 For a full mathematical description of such methods we refer to ch.
 4.3.1 of Ref.~\cite{Doucet2001} as well as Ref.~\cite{doucet2009tutorial}, and we will here only provide an algorithmic explanation of the following approaches, \begin{enumerate}[label=(\alph*)] \item multinomial resampling, \item systematic resampling, \item stratified resampling, and \item residual resampling. \end{enumerate} To the best of our knowledge, this is the first time that population-size preserving methods other than multinomial resampling are studied in the context of PA.
 Previous work~\cite{Hukushima2003,Christiansen2019a,Machta2011} always relied on multinomial resampling when requiring a constant population size.